The Complexity of 3SAT_N and the P versus NP Problem

 Now expression $\eta_4$ is a normal expression and $\eta_4$ is satisfiable if and only if $\eta$ is satisfiable.
-Clearly, all subprocesses (1), (2), (3) and (4) together take polynomial time in the length of $\eta$.
+Clearly, all subroutines (1), (2), (3) and (4) together take polynomial time in the length of $\eta$.
 This completes the proof of Theorem 1.

 For $n \ge 3, n \ge k, n \ge r$ and $s \ge 1$, define

 We can define $(r,s)\mbox{-}SAT_{N}$ in a similar way.
 We prove that $(3,4)\mbox{-}SAT_{N}$ is $\mathcal {NP}$-complete in next section.